Small 2025/26 seasonal determination increases for the Murray, Goulburn and Loddon systems

 Trading opportunities

-Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Victoria’s share of the both Hume and Dartmouth reservoirs below 50 per cent.
-The current risk of spill in the Murray system allows 200 GL of net trade from New South Wales to Victoria.
-Customers can find out more about trade adjustments on the Water Register website.
+Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in Victoria’s share of both Hume and Dartmouth reservoirs below 50 per cent.
+The current risk of spill from Victoria’s share of Hume and Dartmouth allows 200 GL of allocation trade from New South Wales to Victoria.
+The volume available for trade is updated monthly with each risk of spill announcement.

 Upcoming Resource Manager announcements